rks101/eglinux/README.md

 * An **absolute path** corresponds to a path beginning from / or root. e.g. /home/rps/example.desktop
 * A **relative path** corresponds to a path relative to the current directory (pwd) or any other directory. e.g. Downloads/package.deb or ../../home/rps/Downloads/package.deb or ~/data/file.txt

-How do we refer to a path in commands?

-List a special environment variable called PATH, which contains a list of directories separated by a colon (:)
+A special environment variable called PATH, contains a list of directories separated by a colon (:) to be searched for a command, utility, or files and directories.
 ```
 echo $PATH
 ```